Valda Setterfield

-Valda Setterfield (born September 17, 1934) is an American postmodern dancer and actress born in England.
-She is noted for her work as a soloist with the Merce Cunningham Dance Company and for her performances in works by her husband, postmodern choreographer and director David Gordon, who died in January 2022.
-She has been described as his muse, and together they have been called "The Barrymores of post-modern dance."
+Valda Setterfield (September 17, 1934 – April 9, 2023) was a British-born American postmodern dancer and actress.
+She was noted for her work as a soloist with the Merce Cunningham Dance Company and for her performances in works by her husband, postmodern choreographer and director David Gordon.
+She was described as his muse, and together they were called "The Barrymores of post-modern dance."
 Their son, playwright, theatrical director and actor Ain Gordon, has worked with Setterfield on a number of projects as well.

 Life and career

-In England, Setterfield trained in ballet with Dame Marie Rambert and mime with Tamara Karsavina, and performed in English pantomime.
+Setterfield was born in Margate, Kent, in 1934, and grew up in Birchington-on-Sea.
+She trained in ballet with Dame Marie Rambert and mime with Tamara Karsavina, and performed in English pantomime.
 She also performed in an Italian revue.
 In 1958, on the promise of a scholarship to study with José Limón, she came to New York City, following her good friend David Vaughan.
 While taking classes with choreographer James Waring, she met her husband-to-be, David Gordon.
+They were married from 1961 until his death in 2022, and had a son, Ain, who carried on the family theatrical tradition.

 Setterfield appeared with the improvisational dance company The Grand Union and in the works of Yvonne Rainer, Robert Wilson, Richard Foreman and JoAnne Akalaitis.
 She performed with David Gordon – whom she first met when they were both in the company of choreographer James Waring – at The Living Theatre and Judson Dance Theater, and is a founding member of Pick Up Performance Co(s).
 She was featured artist on the WNET/PBS Dance documentary America’s Beyond The Mainstream and in 1987 costarred with Mikhail Baryshnikov in David Gordon's Made in USA for WNET/PBS Great Performances.
-In 1988, she returned to Rambert as guest artist, performing in a Gordon’s Mates.
+In 1988, she returned to Rambert as guest artist, performing in a Gordon's Mates.

 Setterfield played Marcel Duchamp in the Bessie- and Obie Award-winning The Mysteries & What’s So Funny?
 (1990) and toured Europe and Japan with the White Oak Dance Project in 1992.
 She has acted in the work of her son, playwright Ain Gordon, at Soho Rep and Dance Theater Workshop and played herself in his Art, Life & Show Biz at PS 122 and elsewhere.
 She danced in Gus Solomons Jr.'s A Thin Frost in 1994.

 In film, Setterfield has appeared in the work of Yvonne Rainer and Brian De Palma, and performed the choreography of Graciela Daniele in Woody Allen's Mighty Aphrodite and Everyone Says I Love You.